I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nn-wudfddi-iqueuecallbackdefaultiohandler~r1.md

 <p> </p>

 ## -remarks
-<p>A driver registers the <b>IQueueCallbackDefaultIoHandler</b> interface when the driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff557020">IWDFDevice::CreateIoQueue</a> method to create an I/O queue or to configure the default I/O queue. </p>

-<p>A driver registers the <b>IQueueCallbackDefaultIoHandler</b> interface when the driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff557020">IWDFDevice::CreateIoQueue</a> method to create an I/O queue or to configure the default I/O queue. </p>
+<p>A driver registers the <b>IQueueCallbackDefaultIoHandler</b> interface when the driver calls the <a href="wdf.iwdfdevice_createioqueue">IWDFDevice::CreateIoQueue</a> method to create an I/O queue or to configure the default I/O queue. </p>

 ## -requirements
 <table>